 competition in Laugardalur for the twelfth time in January 2019.

-Now for the seventh time, the games will be held over two weekends from January 24th to February 3rd.
-It's the Reykjavík Sports Union in cooperation with the national sports associations and the sport clubs in Reykjavik that organise the games.
+It's the Reykjavík Sports Union in cooperation with the national sports associations and the sport clubs in Reykjavik that organize the games.

 Reykjavik International Games is a big sports feast where there will be competition in about 18 individual sports.
 Most of the sessions are in Laugardalur and nearby districts.
 The competition divides on two weekends and a conference is also part of the program.